sebescudie/Webinars.UsingNugets/README.md

 ## Repo structure

-For now, ideas can be collected and discussed in the Issues or the Projects pages
+For now, ideas can be collected and discussed in the Issues or the Projects pages.
+The README just presents the global directions for the workshop, further details will be found in the repo itself.

 ## Warum the name?